genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 #### Import HES data

-Admitted Patient Care episodes are extracted from HES data pulls of 2021-09, 2023-07, 2024-10, and 2025-03.
+Admitted Patient Care (APC) episodes are extracted from HES data pulls of 2021-09, 2023-07, 2024-10, and 2025-03.
 HES APC data are imported, cleaned up and deduplicated.

 > [!TIP]
 > The output of the HES APC pulls merges and deduplication are in the **`.../data/combined_datasets/`** directory: